Glenstone

-Glenstone is a private contemporary art museum in Potomac, Maryland.
+Glenstone is a private contemporary art museum in Potomac, Maryland, near Washington, D.C., founded in 2006 by American billionaire Mitchell Rales and his wife, Emily Wei Rales.
 The museum's exhibitions are drawn from a collection of about 1,300 works from post-World War II artists around the world.
-It is the largest private contemporary art museum in the United States and is noted for its setting in a broad natural landscape.
+It is the largest private contemporary art museum in the United States, holding more than $4.6 billion in net assets, and is noted for its setting in a broad natural landscape.

-The museum was founded by billionaire American businessman Mitchell Rales and is curated by his wife, Emily Wei Rales.
-Artists in Glenstone's collection must have already been exhibited for at least 15 years.
-First opened in 2006 in a building designed by Charles Gwathmey, the museum has been expanded several times between 2013 and 2018 on its 230 acre campus.
-Its most significant expansion was opened to the public on October 4, 2018, with outdoor sculpture installations, landscaping, and the introduction of a new museum complex called the Pavilions designed by Thomas Phifer.
-In 2019, Glenstone added an environmental center with exhibits on recycling, composting, and reforestation.
+Glenstone's original building was designed by Charles Gwathmey, with it being expanded several times on its 230 acre campus.
+Its most significant expansion was finished in the late 2010s, with outdoor sculpture installations, landscaping, a new complex designed by Thomas Phifer, and an environmental center being added.
 Glenstone has been compared to other private museums, such as the Frick Collection and The Phillips Collection.
-The museum is open, free to the public.
+The museum is free to the public, with over 100,000 visitors in 2022.